PuddingNight/Anki-Deck-Master/README.md

 To install and run Anki Deck Master, you have two options, either you [download and run the .exe](https://github.com/PuddingNight/Anki-Deck-Master/releases/download/Anki_Deck_Master/Anki_Deck_Master.exe) that is made available for you, or you can clone this repo and run it like a normal script.

+- For the first option, you will get a warning from chrome and / or Windows defender. if you do not want to run the risk of executing code that you did not audited, choose the second option after you've read the deck_creator.py.
-For the second option, please follow these guidelines:
+- For the second option, please follow these guidelines:

 ### Prerequisites